-Business of law Strategic partnerships are helping international practices access Southeast Asia's lucrative market, writes Iack Hewson of local deregulation as their clients.
 This has not stopped many lawyers prospering.
-Alan Hodgart, a London-based professional market behind North America by 2018 increasing from \$109bn revenues in 2012 to ings with Chinese government agencies. \$215bn.
+Alan Hodgart, a London-based professional services consultant, predicts Asia Pacific will become the world's second largest regional legal market behind North America by 2018 - increasing from \$109bn revenues in 2012 to \$215bn.
 This runs alongside the World Bank's prediction that GDP growth in East Asia will continue at more than 6 per cent a year to 2018.